Wood cutting without a saw sounds pretty crazy, right? Everyone knows that to cut anything wooden, you need a saw. Or do you?

 2. Angle the Axe

-Hold your axe at 45 degrees if you are chopping against the grain of the wood.
-If you are splitting with the grain, hold the axe at 90 degrees.
-Make your first axe mark just above the line on the wood.
+If you are cutting with the grain, hold the axe at 90 degrees.
+Make your first mark with the axe just above the line on the wood.

-3. Alternate the Cut
+3. Alternate Your Cuts

 4. Repeat

-How to Cut Wood Using a Sharp Machete
+How to Cut Wood Using a Machete

 1. Mark Your Spot